-Building upon a huge legacy created in Fallout 3, Bethesda have spent around 5 years working on this title.
+Building upon a huge legacy created in Fallout 3, Bethesda has spent around 5 years working on this title.
 This is easy to see with how large the post-apocalyptic world is.
-The game play for anyone new to the franchise feels ridiculously easy to pick up with the ability to switch perspectives from first person to third to accommodate anyone fussy like myself.
+The gameplay for anyone new to the franchise feels ridiculously easy to pick up with the ability to switch perspectives from first person to third to accommodate anyone fussy like me.
 Previously picking up Fallout 3 I could never really get into the swing of things.
-Here though I am completely hooked with exploration, missions and crafting keeping me occupied for days.
+Here though I am completely hooked with exploration, missions, and crafting keeping me occupied for days.
 I can quickly see these days turning into weeks.
 The control layout seems more open to newcomers too.
 This was a feature in Fallout’s last outing that discouraged me.
 This time it seems easier to pick up with its more simple approach.

-Still retaining its hardcore roots we have a deep crafting and leveling up system that for anyone willing to invest time can be very rewarding.
+Still retaining its hardcore roots we have deep crafting and leveling up system that for anyone willing to invest the time can be very rewarding.
 The freedom of the planet itself is both good and bad with the main mission of rescuing your son Shaun becoming quickly forgettable with no real pressure being applied for not pursuing.
-Discovering what this world has on offer is the real charm of the game with experience been rewarded for finding new towns and settlements.
-Without a doubt this is Fallout’s best feature.
+Discovering what this world has on offer is the real charm of the game with experience being rewarded for finding new towns and settlements.
+Without a doubt, this is Fallout’s best feature.
 That sense of discovering.
 What could be over that hill?
 I wonder what’s in that building?
-These explorations unravel some extraordinary moments where from nowhere you can go from quiet wandering to full on assault with ginormous monsters.
-You are totally outgunned but for some reason you still think you can win.
+These explorations unravel some extraordinary moments where from nowhere you can go from quiet wandering to full-on assault with ginormous monsters.
+You are totally outgunned but for some reason, you still think you can win.

 For anyone purchasing a new console this year or the next or even the year after.
 Fallout 4 will most likely be the main title people point to if you are looking for a superb action RPG with a diverse world to explore.
 Things may change over time but right now I would say to anyone who owns a console that this game must be part of your collection.
 Everyone has their own journey, Everyone has their own stories and everyone has their own Fallout.
 This is most certainly mine.

 What do you think of Fallout 4?
-Do you think it is a must own game?
+Do you think Fallout 4 is a must-own game?
 Leave us a comment below to tell us why.